lukecahill/Bravo/README.md

 # Bravo
-C# MVC with a Razor frontend
+Simple C# MVC with a Razor frontend and using BootStrap for the design.